Series expansions for Maass forms on the full modular group from the Farey transfer operators: Introduction

 Here ``$\det$'' indicates the determinant in the sense of Fredholm, and $\LL_{q}$ denotes the meromorphic extension to $q\in \C$ of the family of nuclear of order zero endomorphisms defined by

 for $\Re(q)> \frac 12$, on the space $H(D)$ of holomorphic functions in the disk $D= \set{z\in \C \, :\, |z-1| < \frac 32}$.
-The connection \eqref{fund-mayer} comes from the arithmetic properties of the length spectrum of $\Gamma\backslash\HH$ and the fact that the endomorphisms $\LL_{q}$ are the transfer operators of the Gauss map, which is a dynamical system related to the continued fractions expansion of a real number.
-Combining Mayer's equality \eqref{fund-mayer} sharpened by Efrat in \cite{efrat} with the known positions of the zeroes of $Z(q)$ as implied by the Selberg trace formula, one can state the following \begin{mythma}[\cite{efrat},\cite{Ma3}] Let $q=\xi +i \eta$ be a complex number with $\xi>0$ and $q\not=\frac 12$.
-Then: \begin{enumerate}[(i)] \item there exists a nonzero $h\in H(D)$ such that $\LL_{q}h = h$ if and only if $q$ is either an even spectral parameter of $\Gamma$, that is there exists an even Maass cusp form $u$ such that $\Delta u = q(1-q) u$, or $2q$ is a non-trivial zero of the Riemann zeta function, or $q=1$; \item there exists a nonzero $h\in H(D)$ such that $\LL_{q}h = -h$ if and only if $q$ is an odd spectral parameter of $\Gamma$, that is there exists an odd Maass cusp form $u$ such that $\Delta u = q(1-q) u$. \end{enumerate} \end{mythma}
+The connection \eqref{fund-mayer} comes from the arithmetic properties of the length spectrum of $\mathrm{PSL}(2,\Z)\backslash\HH$ and the fact that the endomorphisms $\LL_{q}$ are the transfer operators of the Gauss map, which generates a dynamical system related to the continued fractions expansion of a real number.
+Combining Mayer's equality \eqref{fund-mayer} sharpened by Efrat in \cite{efrat} with the known positions of the zeroes of $Z(q)$ as implied by the Selberg trace formula, one can state the following \begin{theorem}[\cite{efrat},\cite{Ma3}] Let $q=\xi +i \eta$ be a complex number with $\xi>0$ and $q\not=\frac 12$.
+Then: \begin{enumerate}[(i)] \item there exists a nonzero $h\in H(D)$ such that $\LL_{q}h = h$ if and only if $q$ is either an even spectral parameter of $\Gamma$, that is there exists an even Maass cusp form $u$ such that $\Delta u = q(1-q) u$, or $2q$ is a non-trivial zero of the Riemann zeta function, or $q=1$; \item there exists a nonzero $h\in H(D)$ such that $\LL_{q}h = -h$ if and only if $q$ is an odd spectral parameter of $\Gamma$, that is there exists an odd Maass cusp form $u$ such that $\Delta u = q(1-q) u$. \end{enumerate} \end{theorem}

 In the papers \cite{Le,LeZa} Lewis and Zagier introduced a three-term functional equation whose solutions are in one-to-one correspondence with the Maass cusp and non-cusp forms.
-Using the results for the spectral parameters of $\Gamma\backslash\HH$ and for the Maass non-cusp forms, they proved \begin{mythmb}[\cite{LeZa}] There is an isomorphism between the Maass cusp forms with eigenvalue $q(1-q)$ and the space of real-analytic solutions of the three-term functional equation
+Using the results for the spectral parameters of $\mathrm{PSL}(2,\Z)\backslash\HH$ and for the Maass non-cusp forms, they proved the following result. \begin{theorem}[\cite{LeZa}] There is an isomorphism between the Maass cusp forms with eigenvalue $q(1-q)$ and the space of real-analytic solutions of the three-term functional equation

 with the conditions